IvanMed1002/BruteForceAttackProject/README.md

 ----------------------------------------------

 <b>10.
-Use ATT&CK Matrix to correlate with the list of attomic red team attacks and run attack.</b>
+Use ATT&CK Matrix to correlate with the list of atomic red team attacks and run attacks.</b>

 <img src="https://i.imgur.com/cO7NLqv.png"/>